MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/digitize-tasks.md

 Use the following steps to quickly create a survey to collect data from your workforce in the field.

 1. In the group conversation, in the chat box at the bottom of the page, tap the paperclip icon.
-2. Select the survey option, and then proceed to enter the survey details such as title.
+2. Select the **Survey** option, and then proceed to enter the survey details such as title.
 3. Use the **Add a question** button to enter questions for your feedback form.

    ![Screenshot of creating a question in a survey](media/survey-enter-question.png)